fabvla/mattermost-rss-feed/README.md

         `php feedfetcher.php`
         You should see your feeds scrolling through.
 Check your configured Mattermost channel for the new feeds.
         If everything works fine:
-    9. Add feedfetcher on crontab, once a day.
+    9. Add feedfetcher on crontab, once a day, ie at 9 am like:
+		`crontab -e`
+		than add a line like:
+		`0 9 * * * php /opt/applications/mattermost-rss-feed/feedfetcher.php > /opt/applications/mattermost-rss-feed/feedfetcher.log`